jSherz/things-you-should-learn-in-terraform/exercises/08_import-existing-resources-no-disruption/README.md

 * We can adapt Terraform documentation examples and run through cycles of plan, modify, plan to build Terraform code for existing infrastructure.

-* Tackling any arguments with `# forces new resource` first gives us a much cleaner view of what we've got left to fix.
+* Tackling any arguments with `# forces forces replacement` first gives us a much cleaner view of what we've got left to fix.

 * Creating a copy of the resource we've imported into Terraform ensures that it will create successfully, for example if we have to recover it in a disaster